-Parachute murder plot: The woman who walked away
+Parachute plot: The ex-girlfriend who walked away

 The same day, he bought himself a pair of expensive golf shoes.

 Treating himself to luxury items when his money could be better spent elsewhere was a continuing pattern in his life.
-His father was unwell in South Africa and needed money for medical treatment, Cilliers told Victoria.
+Some years later, when he was by then married to Victoria Cilliers - the wife he would try to kill - his father was unwell in South Africa.

-She gave him the money - which he kept for himself.
+He needed money for medical treatment, Cilliers told Victoria.
+She gave him the cash - which he kept for himself.

 He was about £24,000 in debt but would splash out on skiing equipment, golf clubs and gadgets.